-One symposium, one tutorial, and four workshops will be held on September 5th 2018.
+One symposium, one tutorial, and three workshops will be held on September 5th 2018.

 - Spatial Cognition and Artificial Intelligence (Workshop)

 - Spatial Navigation Interfaces for Immersive Environments (Tutorial)

 - Connecting Spatial Visualization Skills and STEM (Symposium)

 - Models and Representations in Spatial Cognition (Workshop)